ngholson/g4ScoreBoard/README.md

 ```
 ---------------------------------------------------------------

+## Special background colors
-if you need a specific color for the background (such as green) open the "browser_source.html" <br>
+If you need a specific color for the background (such as green) open the "browser_source.html" <br>
 with a text editor and remove the comment tags indicated below.

      browser_source.html